Home

 You are competing against your peers but do so in way that reflects how you would want to be treated.

-Mockery and personal insults cheapen you.
-They let your audience know you're not to be trusted and therefore are NOT leadership material.
+Mockery and personal insults are not clever.
+They boomerang back on you, letting your audience know you're not to be trusted and neither are you ready for leadership.

 Readily acknowledging the skill and expertise of your fellow candidates sincerely in a way that doesn't demean yourself shows an open mind and maturity.